 In 2012, McIngvale was appointed by Mississippi Governor Phil Bryant as a commissioner of GoCoast 2020, charged with defining how key priorities and leveraged resources can help overcome challenges faced by the Coast in the aftermath of the BP Deepwater Horizon oil spill.
 He is co-chair of the Workforce GoTeam.
 He is also a member of Governor Bryant’s Ocean Task Force, created in 2017 to place Mississippi among the nation’s leadership for maritime technology development and application.
 He is a past board chairman of both the Jackson County Chamber of Commerce and the Jackson County Economic Development Foundation.

-A founding member of The Mississippi Military Communities Council (MMCC), he was appointed his second term as Chairman in 2018, by Governor Bryant.
-He previously served as the organization’s chairman from 1996-2004.
-MMCC is authorized by Gubernatorial Executive Order to advise executive and legislative officials on issues relating to sustainment growth and development of the various military installations and facilities in communities across the State.
+A founding member of The Mississippi Military Communities Council (MMCC), he is currently serving as the organization’s chairman.
+MMCC is authorized by Gubernatorial Executive Order to advise executive and legislative officials on issues relating to growth and development of the various military installations and facilities in communities across the State.
 He also serves on Governor Bryant’s MS Defense Industry Initiative Task Force.

 Download and print